DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 A graphic file that consists of two or more images shown in a timed sequence to give the effect of motion.

 #####API (Application Programming Interface)
-An interface between the operating system and application programs that specifies how the two communicate with each other.
+An interface between an operating system and application software that specifies how the two should communicate with each other.

 #####ASCII (American Standard Code for Information Interchange)
-A standard way to encode upper and lower case letters in the English alphabet, numbers, and special characters using only seven bits, and therefore limited to 128 characters.
+A standard way of encoding uppercase and lowercase letters in the English alphabet, as well as numbers and a number of special characters.
+ASCII uses only seven bits and is therefore limited to 128 characters.

 ### B

 #####Bandwidth
-Literally, the frequency width of a transmission channel in hertz, kilohertz, megahertz, etc. Often used as an expression of the amount of data that can be sent through a circuit.
-The greater the bandwidth, the greater the amount of data that can travel in a given time period.
+Literally, the frequency width of a transmission channel, expressed in hertz, kilohertz, megahertz, etc. Often used as an expression of the amount of data that can be sent through a circuit.
+The higher the bandwidth, the greater the amount of data that can travel within a given time period.

 #####Binary
-A number system used in computing, based on a representation for numbers with only two digits (0 and 1).
+A numeral system used in computing, based on a representation for numbers using only two digits (0 and 1).
 Computers use this because they can only recognize these two values, 1 or 0.
 This is simulated electronically by using a device, such as a switch, which is either on (1) or off (0).
-All numbers are represented by combinations of ones and zeroes, thus the number 9 is represented as 1001.
+All numbers are represented by combinations of ones and zeroes.
+For example, the number 9 is represented as 1001.

 #####Bit
 Contraction of *binary digit*.
 A bit is the smallest measurement unit of computer memory or data transmission speed.

 #####BitTorrent
-BitTorrent is a protocol for the practice of peer-to-peer file sharing that is used to distribute large amounts of data over the Internet.
+BitTorrent is a protocol for the practice of peer-to-peer file sharing and is used for distributing large amounts of data over the Internet.

 #####Blog
-Short for web log; usually a chronological record of thoughts, links, events, or actions posted on the Web.
+Short for web log; usually a chronological and often personal record of thoughts, web links, events, or actions posted on the Web.

 #####Browser
 Software that will load and display a web page.
 A browser interprets the HTML or XML code from the web page files, executes embedded scripts and programs, provides encryption/decryption for security where needed, displays graphics, plays music and video, and provides links to related pages.
 Browsers are based on standards developed by the World Wide Web Consortium.
-The major browser software developers participate in these standards, but each of them also builds in their own proprietary codes, whether or not they are approved; differences which create a challenge for web page developers.
+The major browser software developers participate in these standards, but each of these developers also builds in their own proprietary codes, whether or not they are approved; such differences create a challenge for web page developers.

 #####Browser extension
-Plugins to extend or enhance the inner-workings of a web browser.
+Plugins to extend or enhance the inner workings of a web browser.

 #####Byte
 A measurement of computer memory or storage capacity.
 A byte comprises 8 *bits*.